 Examples of outreach I support include: crime prevention programs and youth engagement opportunities to stop crime before it occurs; peer-courts for youths who engage in minor criminal behavior to be held accountable by other youths and outside of the adult court system; community education to help empower people to avoid victimization; and routine public engagement to maintain an active and constructive dialogue with the community.

 LOOKING TO THE FUTURE

 Washington County is changing and so is crime.
 Technology plays an increasing role in how criminals commit crime and how people are victimized by crime.
 Today, evidence on a smartphone or computer might be as important as DNA or fingerprints at a crime scene.
 Technology provides criminals with another method of harming members of our community, whether it be online exploitation of our children or financial exploitation of our elderly.

 I have worked for the past several years to modernize Washington County's ability to investigate digital crimes.
-I created and led the initiative to establish a District Attorney's Digital Forensics Laboratory, which opened in the spring of 2017.
-We are the only District Attorney's Office in Oregon with this in-house capability.
-Additionally, I am working with law enforcement partners toward the goal of creating a countywide digital forensics laboratory to meet the challenges of technology and crime while safeguarding the community.
+I created and led the initiative to establish a Washington County Digital Forensics Laboratory.